Orthogonal ring patterns in the plane: Doyle spiral, Erf, and ring patterns

 So the signs of the $\rho$-radii change across the line $\{ (m,n) \in \Z^2 \,|\, mx = ny\}$ and hence does the orientation of the flowers.
 If we restrict to the parts $\{ (m,n) \in \Z^2 \,|\, mx > ny\}$ (resp.\ $\{ (m,n) \in \Z^2 \,|\, mx < ny\}$) we see that the angles are constant for all horizontal edges $(m,n)(m+1,n)$ and all vertical edges $(m,n)(m,n+1)$.
 Thus we can define a Doyle spiral ring pattern by two angles~$\alpha$ and $\beta$, one for the horizontal and one for the vertical direction.
 This is the characteristic property for the Doyle spiral circle pattern.

 Consider the one parameter family~$\mathcal{R}^\delta$ of orthogonal ring patterns as described by Cor.~\ref{cor:pattern_deformation}.
-The angles along the horizontal and vertices edges stay constant in the two halfspaces.
-As in the general case discussed in the previous section, all $\rho$'s become positive for $\delta\to\infty$ (resp.\ negative for $\delta\to-\infty$) and we obtain a Doyle spiral and its dual as constructed by Schramm (see Fig.~\ref{fig:doyle_spiral_deformation}).
+The angles along the horizontal and vertical edges stay constant in the two halfspaces.
+As in the general case discussed in the previous section, all $\rho$'s become positive for $\delta\to +\infty$ (resp.\ negative for $\delta\to-\infty$), see Remark 3.0, and we obtain a Doyle spiral and its dual as constructed by Schramm (see Fig.~\ref{fig:doyle_spiral_deformation}).